 I used to teach a lot of academic writing when I worked in the English department at a university in Busan, South Korea.
-Most of the writing textbooks, as well as curriculums focus on accuracy in writing and certainly not on things like English journaling.
+Most of the textbooks, as well as curriculums focus on accuracy and certainly not on things like English journaling.
 This is not a bad thing certainly because who wants an employee to write a work report in English filled with grammatical inaccuracies?

-However, fluency in writing should also be a goal as well.
+However, fluency should also be a goal as well.
 After all, what employer wants someone to spend an hour (waste 50 minutes) writing a simple email that should take 10 minutes.
 That’s where keeping an ESL journal can come in.
-Spending time on an activity like this can help to increase fluency in writing.
+Spending time on an activity like this can help to increase fluency.

 ESL Journaling Can Improve Fluency

-One way to work on fluency in writing is through journaling.
+One way to work on fluency is through journaling.
 I used to dedicate the first 10 minutes of all my writing classes (and sometimes 4-skills English classes) to it.
 I’d give the students a topic and they’d get to it.
 I made a rule about not using their phones or a dictionary, but to just focus on writing quickly, without worrying about spelling or grammar.

 Here are a few examples of topics I’d use: